Tommy: I said, who's there?

 - Wall Bang Her: The aforementioned rape scene.

-- Weaksauce Weakness: In the first film, it's quite logically antifreeze; in the sequel, Jack inherits Sam's allergy to bananas due to some of his blood being mixed in after their last encounter.
+- Weaksauce Weakness: In the first film, Jack's weakness was quite logically antifreeze; in the here, Jack inherits Sam's allergy to bananas due to some of his blood being mixed in after their last encounter.